 - Your home must meet Federal Housing Administration (FHA) minimum property standards.
 In some cases, you may be able to use your Reverse Mortgage Loan funds to pay for required repairs.

-- Your home must be a single family residence, a 2-4 unit owner occupied home, or an approved condominium or manufactured home.
+- Your home must be a single family residence, a 2-4 unit owner occupied home, FHA approved condominium, or manufactured home that meets FHA requirements.